-This weekend my husband and I were watching Dateline – or I should say, I was watching Dateline and my husband was barely paying attention, looking at his phone instead.
+This weekend my husband and I were watching Dateline – or I should say, I was watching Dateline and my husband was barely paying attention, playing some golf game, that he’s totally obsessed with, on his phone instead.

 His interest was piqued when he realized the case was about a woman scorned who had tried to poison her lover.
 She was one of the top breast cancer doctors in the US.
 She’d saved many lives and was making important strides in cancer treatment.
 Now she’s serving ten years for attempted murder and will likely lose her medical license.